 However, screening programs enable clinicians to detect many hepatocellular carcinomas before symptoms develop.

 Depending on local preferences and capabilities, the first imaging test may be contrast-enhanced CT, ultrasonography, or MRI.
+Contrast imaging must be ordered as a triple-phase protocol because the third, or delayed-contrast phase is essential for a radiographic diagnosis of hepatocellular carcinoma.
 Hepatic arteriography is occasionally helpful in equivocal cases and can be used to outline the vascular anatomy when ablation or surgery is planned.

 If imaging shows characteristic findings and AFP is elevated, the diagnosis is clear.
-Liver biopsy, often guided by ultrasonography or CT, is sometimes indicated for definitive diagnosis.
+However, rarely, liver biopsy, often guided by ultrasonography or CT, is indicated for definitive diagnosis.

-If a hepatocellular carcinoma is diagnosed, evaluation usually includes chest CT without contrast, imaging of the portal vein (if not already done) by MRI or CT with contrast to exclude thrombosis, and sometimes bone scanning.
+If a hepatocellular carcinoma is diagnosed, evaluation usually includes chest CT without contrast, imaging of the portal vein (if not already done) by MRI or CT with contrast to exclude thrombosis, and sometimes bone scanning, if the AFP is particularly elevated.

 Numbers (0 to 4) are added after T, N, and M to indicate increasing severity.